darksinge/rmb-search-engine/README.md

 #### Does this kind of tools already exist?
 If similar tools exist, how is your tool different from them?
 Would people care about the   difference?
 How hard is it to build such a tool?
 What is the challenge?

 ...
 While Utah does publish online information about each bill that is discussed in both the House and Senate, they are organized in an unintuitive way that makes it difficult for civic-minded Utahns to get a big picture of what is going on in Utah politics.
+Disscussions about these bills can happen other places, like Facebook, Twitter, and news site comment boards, having a place dedicated for the disscussion of these bills would be unique.
+We want to make this site engaging for users and simple to navigate and understand.
+Making the basic functions that we want for this site may not be too hard, but making a good and robust UI will be the greater challange.

 #### How do you plan to build it?
 You should mention the data you will use and the core algorithm that you will implement.